thna2020/sdg_8_5/README.md

 Recommendation?
 Data on Age and Persons with Disabilities<br />

 - Indicator 8.5.2: Unemployment rate, by sex, age (and persons with disabilities - no data) Progress?
-Unemployment rate gap by sex
+Unemployment rate gap by sex<br />
 Room for Improvement?
-Unemployment rate by age for age group 15-24 Recommendation?
-More data on age group 15-24
+Unemployment rate by age for age group 15-24<br /> Recommendation?
+More data on age group 15-24<br />